In3x0rabl3/ATD/README.md

 # Attack, Train, Defend

-### Modular approach using the openai API to Training myself and others on AI / LLM vulnerabilities.
+### A Modular approach using the openai API to Training myself and others on AI / LLM vulnerabilities.
 Be caution where you delpoy this application, it's **Vulnerable**  lol... *Go is my best friend*